 - Open 24 hours a day

 21. Lunch or Dinner at Latitudes on Sunset Key

 One of the best restaurants in Key West is Latitudes, which is located on Sunset Key.
 As the name suggests, it’s a great spot for sunset.
 If possible, coordinate your dinner reservations with sunset.
 It’s best to be seated at least 30 minutes before sunset.

-Reservations are required, when boarding the free shuttle boat to Sunset Key they’ll confirm your reservations.
+Reservations are required.
+When boarding the free shuttle boat to Sunset Key, they’ll confirm your reservations.
 You can make reservations online here on Open Table.
-If you are wanting dinner reservations you’ll need to make them months in advance, especially during the high season.
+If you want dinner reservations, you’ll need to make them months in advance, especially during the high season.

 If dinner reservations are fully booked up, consider going for lunch.
 The food and atmosphere are great, and the lunch prices are reasonable.